karink520/git-and-github-intro/git_workshop.md

     `git merge origin/main`

 Great work!
 Including Git branches and GitHub pull requests in your process takes a little more work, but it can pay real dividends by improving your collaboration and allowing you to include more checks to help maintain high quality code.
+Here is a [reference/explainer](https://karinknudson.com/git_workflow.html) for the workflow we just went through.

-To add a collaborator to a repository on GitHub, you can navigate to the page for the repository and click 'Settings', which is the rightmost tab.
+To **add a collaborator** to a repository on GitHub, you can navigate to the page for the repository and click 'Settings', which is the rightmost tab.
 Select "Manage access" from the menu on the left, and then click the green "Invite a collaborator" button.
 You'll need to know your collaborator's GitHub username.
 (Note: 'Manage access' is also where you can make a repository private vs. public, if you'd like.)

 If time allows, try adding others from your breakout groups as collaborators.
 Practice with your teammates the workflow above, where one person creates a branch, edits, commits, pushes changes, and makes a pull request (steps 1-10), another persom reviews and merges the changes (step 11), and the first person cleans up their local repository and make sure it includes the new changes (step 12-13).
 You can also purposefully create some merge conflicts and practice resolving them.